TetherIO/minecraft-project/README.md

 ## Local Usage Guide

 This project is designed to be deployed using GitHub actions.
 It should be possible to simply fork the repository using a GitHub student account, add the necessary repository secrets, and run the workflow under the actions tab.
-Locally, it's possible to do something similiar.
+Locally, it's possible to do something similar.

 1. **Clone the repo**